aeberdinelli/schemy/README.md

 Schemy.extend([SchemySpanish]);
 ```

+You can check the whole list of [available plugins in the wiki ↗](https://github.com/aeberdinelli/schemy/wiki/List-of-plugins)

 ## API
 #### Static methods
 - [Schemy(object)](https://github.com/aeberdinelli/schemy/wiki#-usage) - Takes an object with the desired structure to validate later